chrismatteson/terraform-vault-consul-deployment/README.md

 ## Database Encryption - Transit Secrets Engine
 Reference: [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/index.html)

+Prior to the Vault Enterprise implementation, ACME Corporation's website and ERP application wrote unencrypted data to the same database.
+This meant that all data, including EU data would reside in plaintext.
+The [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/index.html) is used to use a Vault-managed key to encrypt and decrypt data without persisting it into Vault, but rather persisting it to the database, and decrypting it using Vault when the data is needed again.

+See [use-cases/transit-secrets-engine](use-cases/transit-secrets-engine) for the fixtures and scripts used to set up the Transit Secrets Engine.

 ## EU Data Protection - Mount Filters
 Reference: [Mount Filters](https://www.vaultproject.io/guides/operations/mount-filter/)